16 Different Types of Trucks and Their Uses

 In other words, It has an open box bed and is hinged at the back so that it may tip upwards and efficiently unload the material.

-Hydraulic lift gates were added in the 1910s and were utilized for supplies during World War I. They later became prominent in mining and construction
+Hydraulic lift gates were added in the 1910s and used for supplies during World War I. They later became prominent in mining and construction.

 5. Trailer Truck